piranna/piranna.github.io/_posts/2021-12-07-Manifest-of-a-perfectionist.md

 processes, or for learning and improve themselves, they just move on...
 So it's better to do things right from the beginning, since later they are more difficult to fix, or simply you forget to do it.
-And at the end, just by doing things right on a first aproach, you get used to it and does them that way by default :-)
+And at the end, just by doing things right on a first approach, you get used to it and do them that way by default :-)